Ranking of local results on Google

 Distance: Just like it sounds -- how far is each potential search result from the location term used in a search?
 If you don't specify a location in your search, we'll calculate distance based on what we know about your location.

-Prominence: This describes how well-known or prominent a listing can be.
+Prominence: This describes how well-known or prominent a business can be.
 This is based on information we have about a business from across the web (like links, articles, and directories).
 Some places are more prominent in the offline world, and we try to reflect this online as well.
 For example, famous museums, landmark hotels, or well-known store brands that are familiar to many people are also likely to be more prominent in search results.

-Google Maps and Google Places are free services, so there's no way to request or pay for a better ranking.
+Google Maps and Google Places for Business are free services, so there's no way to request or pay for a better ranking.
 In addition, we do our best to keep the details of the algorithm confidential in order to make the ranking system as fair as possible for everyone.